madsondeluna/AMPidentifierServer/README.md

 ---

-## Known Issues & Notes
+## Known Issues & Notes [!!!] 🐛

+> *"Where there's code, there's bug (🪲)!"*

 ### Potential Inconsistency in Charge (`charge`) Computation
 - **Description:** A potential inconsistency was identified in the computed charge (`charge`) values during feature extraction.
 - **Impact:** This affects one column in `physicochemical_features.csv` and may influence prediction performance to some extent.
 - **Status:** Under active investigation.
 We are cross-checking `modlamp` documentation and contacting maintainers.
 - **Recommendation:** Interpret the `charge` descriptor with caution until resolved.
-Overall model performance—particularly Random Forest—remains strong given the many other descriptors involved.
+Overall model performance, particularly Random Forest, remains strong given the many other descriptors involved.

 ---